Nepal has returned to normal after the recent protests. Book your trek with confidence.

 One of the first difficulties of the trek is the long trek duration and trekking hours.
 The trek is 16 days long, but depending on the trekker’s fitness, it can take longer.
 Similarly, the average trekking hours per day are 4 to 6 hours.
 Depending on the day’s destination, you may have to trek for 7 to 8 hours.
 The trails are also demanding, with steep ascent and descent sections.
 The terrain is also irregular, rough, and rocky.
 Moving to higher altitudes, you must trek on icy trails and cross glacier moraines.
 The trail leading to the summit of Island Peak requires careful navigation of icy landscapes, crevasses, narrow paths, and dangerous drops.
 Thus, trekkers must hire an experienced guide for the journey.

 Another difficulty of the Island Peak Climbing with Everest Base Camp Trek is the high altitude.
-You will climb up to an altitude of 6189 meters above sea level.
+You will climb up to an altitude of 6165 m above sea level.
 Therefore, there is a high risk of altitude sickness during the journey.
 Trekkers can experience mild to severe symptoms of altitude-related sickness, which can hinder their trek progress.
 It can even turn fatal if the severe symptoms are not given immediate medical attention.
 The rapidly changing weather also makes the trek further challenging.

 All trekkers must make adequate preparations to overcome these challenges.
 They will also require adequate clothing, equipment, and gear for the Island Peak Climbing with Everest Base Camp Trek.